-A "mini-stroke" or "transient ischemic attack" (TIA) occurs when there is a temporary drop in the blood supply to the brain, depriving it of essential oxygen.
-The patient experiences stroke-like symptoms, although they don't last as long.
-A mini-stroke only lasts a few minutes and disappears within a day.
+A "mini-stroke" or "transient ischemic attack" (TIA) occurs when there is a temporary drop in the blood supply to the brain.

-It is estimated that up to 500,000 people in the US experience a TIA each year.
+It is estimated that up to 500,000 people in the United States experience a TIA each year.

-Although symptoms fade away rapidly, most patients do not seek medical help.
-Between 10% and 15% of TIA patients have a full-blown stroke within 3 months.
+Because symptoms fade away rapidly, most patients do not seek medical help.
+However, between 10-15 percent of TIA patients have a full-blown stroke within 3 months.
 This is why recognizing the signs of a TIA and seeking medical attention is important.

-Rapid evaluation and treatment of patients who experienced a mini-stroke, either in specially designed TIA clinics or the emergency room, can significantly reduce the risk of subsequent stroke.
+Rapid evaluation and treatment of people who experienced a mini-stroke, either in specially designed TIA clinics or the emergency room, can significantly reduce the risk of a subsequent stroke.